SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/admin/product/quote-delete-deactivate-price-list-or-product.md

 1. Select the price list containing the product you want to deactivate, in the **Price list** list.
 The products in the price list are shown in the list at the bottom.

-2. Uncheck the checkbox at the far left for each product you want to deactivate.
+2. Clear the checkbox for each product you want to deactivate.

 Deactivated products are not available when the users are creating quotes.